 |Overall Rank*||State||Total Score||‘Immigrant Workforce’ Rank||‘Socioeconomic Contribution’ Rank||‘Brain Gain & Innovation’ Rank||‘International Students’ Rank|

 *1=Largest Economic Impact

-With immigration reform continuing to hold a prominent place in 2018’s political climate, we asked a panel of experts to share their thoughts on the following key questions:
+With immigration and border security continuing to hold a prominent place in 2021 political climate, we asked a panel of experts to share their thoughts on the following key questions:

 - Do you think the immigration plan proposed by the Trump administration will be effective in reducing undocumented immigration?

 - Recent estimates suggest that net migration from Mexico to the U.S. is below zero in recent years — that is, more Mexicans are leaving the U.S. than entering.
 Do you think this trend will continue?

 - What is the best way to enforce the immigration law without breaking families apart?

 - Should the U.S. tighten its legal-immigration policies?

 - Are immigrants an economic benefit or an economic drain to states?

 Ask the Experts